Infinite elliptic hypergeometric series: convergence and difference equations: Theta hy per geo met ric series

 For example, for $r=2$ we can find an explicit expression for the function $\Phi_0(s_1, \ldots ,s_r;p)$ that may be obtained from the representation \eqref{Phi_sum} after substituting $z=s_2^{-1}$,

 This means that the formal theta hy\-per\-geo\-met\-ric series ${}_{2}E_1({a,b\atop c}\big|z)$ satisfies the following explicit compact equation

-which can be considered as a direct theta hy\-per\-geo\-met\-ric analogue of the Euler-Gauss hy\-per\-geo\-met\-ric equation for the $_2F_1$-function.
+which can be considered as a direct theta functional analogue of the hy\-per\-geo\-met\-ric equation for the Euler-Gauss $_2F_1$-function.
 It can take different forms obtained after choosing different parametrization of the $\Phi_n$-coefficients.
 In particular, one can permute the parameters $a$ and $b$.
 Note that in all cases the $q$-shifted functions $f(q^n z)$ enter the equation only with a coefficient linear in the independent variable $z$.
 Evidently, any solution of \eqref{2E1_eq} can be multiplied by an arbitrary elliptic function $\varphi(z)=\varphi(qz)$ and it remains a solution of the same equation.

 Splitting the summation index $n$ in \eqref{2E1_eq} to even and odd values and clearing $p^n$-factors in the theta function arguments, we come to the equation